October 19, 2023: Happy Oxfordshire Day

 (It's tempting here to drop the famous Robert Burns quote, "the best laid schemes o' mice and men gang aft a-gley", but let's face it, none o' my schemes were ever that weil laid in the first place.)

 I'd originally planned to have the hard launch last December, but deferred it to next January because it was clear it wasn't going to be nearly where I'd hoped it would be.
 So if it's still not going to be nearly where I'd hoped it would be, are we going to defer it again?
-No. No; I had really wanted to have a lot more content before the hard launch; but it would be far too easy to just keep making further excuses to defer it again an again and never actually get around to the launch at all.
+No. No; I had really wanted to have a lot more content before the hard launch; but it would be far too easy to just keep making further excuses to defer it again and again and never actually get around to the launch at all.
 No; we'll have the launch in January, and if the Wongery isn't what I'd hoped it would be by then, well, we'll call it a proof of concept, maybe, but we'll have the hard launch regardless.
 I'm not happy about not having made more progress with the Wongery, but we'll launch with whatever we've got.

 (I am also upset with myself because I had a map of the world of Curcalen where I had named all the continents and some other significant locales, and I seem to have misplaced it somehow.
 I've been searching for it, but with no success; I'm worried I may have thrown it away by mistake, but even if I didn't, I have no idea where it could have gone.
 Even among the plethoric panoply of papers in my possession, it should stand out to some degree because it's on bright pink paper (that wasn't intentional, but the reasons aren't worth going into here), but I still haven't been able to find it.
 If I never find the paper, it's not an utter disaster; I don't remember the names of the continents, but I can certainly come up with new names for them; but I'd rather use the names I already gave them if I can find that paper.
 Anyway, though, while annoying, this isn't really a big contributor to my unproductivity.)